nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a room to the housing management system.

 Format: `oadd r/ROOM_NO t/TYPE [g/TAG]`
-* Room is initialised with default occupancy status of "No"
+* Room is initialised with default occupancy status of "No".
 * Room occupancy status can only be changed through the `alloc` or `dealloc` command when a resident is allocated or deallocated.
 The occupancy status cannot be defaulted to "Yes" during room addition.

 Example: